 Note: Under this action, the Councils will remain responsible for setting annual catch limits and determining appropriate accountability measures.
+Alternatives in this Action may be selected in conjunction with those in Actions 4, 5, and 6.

 Alternative 1: No action.
 Retain management of Mutton Snapper in the Reef Fish Resources and Snapper Grouper Fishery Management Plans for the Gulf and South Atlantic Councils, respectively.
+(SAFMC SG AP)